-The NIH policy and CDC requirements include additional responsibilities and requirements for internal controls and for ensuring that recipients of identifiable, sensitive information protected by a CoC understand that they are also subject to the requirements of subsection 301(d) of the Public Health Service Act.
+The NIH, BARDA, and HRSA policies and CDC requirements include additional responsibilities and requirements for internal controls and for ensuring that recipients of identifiable, sensitive information protected by a CoC understand that they are also subject to the requirements of subsection 301(d) of the Public Health Service Act.
 Likewise, FDA requires awardees ensure that recipients of identifiable, sensitive information protected by an FDA CoC understand that they are also subject to the requirements of 42 U.S.C.
 241(d).

-23.1.6 Application Procedures for Research Not Automatically Issued a CoC
+23.1.6 Application Procedures for Research Not Automatically Issued a CoC investigator may apply for a CoC through the NIH Institute or Center funding research in a scientific area similar to the project.

 Any person engaged in human subjects research that collects or uses identifiable, sensitive information may apply for a CoC.
-For most research, CoCs are obtained from NIH, an investigator may apply for a CoC through the NIH Institute or Center funding research in a scientific area similar to the project.
+For most research, CoCs are obtained from NIH, an